Raising Happy Kids: Building Resilience in Children

 - Connection - Strong relationships serve as a safety net for all individuals, particularly children.
 When children feel connected, they feel protected and are more likely to explore the world knowing that they have support when they need it.

-- Character - Although the lines between right and wrong are still blurry in early childhood, children are beginning to develop an internal moral code to guide them (hence their ever present focus on fairness) as they make increasingly complex decisions.
-Its important to teach integrity so that children can define or develop their personal values.
+- Character - Although the lines between right and wrong are still blurry in early childhood, children are beginning to develop an internal moral code to guide them (hence their ever present focus on fairness).

-- Contribution - Having opportunities to make a positive impact are essential to childrens sense of worth, whether it be through gestures of compassion (hugging a tearful friend) or participating in activities that affect the larger community (trike-a-thons or park clean-ups).
+- Contribution - Having opportunities to make a positive impact are essential to children’s sense of worth.

 - Coping - Children need to develop internal coping responses that allow them to navigate challenges without turning to destructive behaviors or relying solely on others to help them through difficult times.